-Expectations for UVM CSD Clinical Practicum •2022-23•
+Expectations for UVM CSD Clinical Practicum

-- Clinic Manual: It is expected that you read the 2022-2023 Clinic Manual.
+- Clinic Manual: It is expected that you read the 2024-2025 Clinic Manual.
 Due dates, dress code, paperwork expectations/templates, and all necessary clinic information is there.
 Please check that resource first if you have any questions. - Attendance: We will be following the clinic schedule for all sessions.
 It is expected that you make every effort to attend each therapy and diagnostic session (except for severe illness or injury).
 Please make travel plans accordingly around the schedule and notify your supervisor as soon as possible of any unavoidable scheduling conflicts.
 If you do need to miss a session, it is expected that you will offer a make-up session to the client (please see specifics in the Clinic Manual). - Cancellations: If a client cancels a session, fill out a "Cancel" slip and give it to staff in the front office.
-Note the cancellation in main and working files and turn in a SOAP that indicates why the session was cancelled at the top.
-Let the supervisor know if there were students signed up to observe on the Observation Google-doc so observers can be notified of the cancellation as early as possible. - Billing: Billing is submitted at the end of the month by the supervisor.
-Please review with supervisor what billing looks like (e.g., billing codes etc) - Recordings: It is expected that you both video record (using the video server) and audio record (personal recording device) each session.
-You can set up a recurring recording which needs to be deleted at the end of the semester.
-Please do not use the Zoom recording feature as that affects HIPAA safety. - Room Sign-Out: Each supervisor has a specific treatment room.
+Note the cancellation in Clinic Note and submit a SOAP note that indicates why the session was cancelled at the top.
+Let the supervisor know if there were students signed up to observe on the Observation Google-doc so observers can be notified of the cancellation as early as possible. - Billing: Billing is submitted via Clinic Note.
+Please review with supervisor what billing looks like (e.g., billing codes etc) - Recordings: It is expected that you will both video record (using the video server) and audio record (personal recording device) each session.
+You can set up a recurring recording which needs to be deleted at the end of the semester. \\Please do not use the Zoom recording feature as that affects HIPAA safety. - Room Sign-Out: Each supervisor has a specific treatment room.
 You will use that room unless there is overlap between sessions.
 If that is the case, you will work out the room sign out conflict with your supervisor. - The following are due dates for your paperwork this semester (always de-identified until printed):

-Plans and SOAP notes:Plan-- MT W Th F SOAP-- M T W Th F
+Plans and SOAP notes: Plan-- MTWThF SOAP-- M T W Th F